Luxembourg/Germany/France

 Afternoon:

-After lunch, enjoy time to stroll through Cochem, a charming town along the Moselle River known for its half-timbered houses, narrow streets, and scenic riverside setting.
+After lunch, we’ll enjoy time to stroll through Cochem, a charming town along the Moselle River known for its half-timbered houses, narrow streets, and scenic riverside setting.
 Once an important medieval trading center, the town remains closely connected to the surrounding Moselle wine region.
-Later in the afternoon, walk to the dock to board the Princess Royal barge and settle into your cabin, which will serve as your home during the program.
+Later in the afternoon, we’ll walk to the dock to board the Princess Royal barge and settle into our cabins.
 The Group Leaders, barge captain, and crew will welcome everyone and lead introductions, followed by a review of the program schedule, roles and responsibilities, logistics, safety guidelines, and emergency procedures.
 Bicycles will then be fitted for each participant, followed by a short test ride to ensure everyone can safely start, stop, and control their bike.

 Dinner: